AndySECP/SpeaknGo/README.md

 ### Equitable

-How can we make transportation more accessible to everyone in society?
+*How can we make transportation more accessible to everyone in society?*

 Through this project, our main targets are the **elderly** and the **disables**.
 Both face barriers when it come to do activities that necessitate to travel.
-Some people are not used to the new applications that gives access to modern transportation.
-Some cannot use the traditional tools to make reservations or choose a service, such as blind people.
-The main issue with those situations is the diffulty of using the UI of traditional services.
-Our solution
+Some people are *not used to* the new applications that gives access to modern transportation (Uber, City Mapper...).
+Some *cannot use* the traditional tools to make reservations or choose a service, because of a disability, such as blind people.
+The main issue with those situations is the *diffulty of using the UI* of traditional services.

+Our solution tackle this issue by providing the simplest interface.
+The user only have to make a voice request to his phone.
+This request is then analysed and all the research process is handled by the application.
+The user has then just to confirm which option is good for him, and the reservation is done by the application.

+In addition, in order to **include the broadest possible population**, *two user interfaces* are created.
+One for smartphone owner, and the other, available to any person that have a phone.
+This last very simple UI only consists of calling a number and making the vocal request.
 ## Speech to text

 This module provide the knowledge to do the conversion Speech-To-Text with the use of the **API of Google Speech**.